 Meanwhile, the QCD axion serves as a natural candidate for cold dark matter (DM), which can be non-thermally produced in the early Universe through the misalignment mechanism \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}.
 The oscillations of the axion in its potential can contribute to the overall DM density.
 See also refs.~\cite{Marsh:2015xka, DiLuzio:2020wdo, OHare:2024nmr} for recent reviews.
 By assuming the $\sim\mathcal{O}(1)$ initial misalignment angle $\theta_i$, the misalignment mechanism imposes an upper limit on the classical QCD axion window, which can be expressed as

 where $f_a$ denotes the QCD axion decay constant.
-In the absence of fine-tuning of the initial misalignment angle, a large $f_a$ would lead to an overproduction of QCD axion DM, thereby establishing this upper bound.
+In the absence of fine-tuning of the initial misalignment angle, a large $f_a$ would lead to an overproduction of the QCD axion DM, thereby establishing this upper bound.
 On the other hand, the lower bound of $f_a$ is approximately $\sim10^{8}-10^{9}\, {\rm GeV}$, which stems from astrophysical observation constraints, including the duration of the neutrino burst from supernova SN\,1987A \cite{Raffelt:1987yt, Turner:1987by, Mayle:1987as} and the cooling rate of neutron stars \cite{Leinson:2014ioa, Hamaguchi:2018oqw, Buschmann:2021juv}, among others.

-In general, the axions originating from four-dimensional models can be referred to as the ``type I axions".
-Additionally, the ``type II axions", which encompass numerous axion-like particles (ALPs) and also QCD axions, can arise from higher-dimensional gauge fields \cite{Witten:1984dg, Green:1984sg, Choi:2003wr}.
-In the context of string theory \cite{Svrcek:2006yi, Conlon:2006tq, Cicoli:2012sz}, lower-dimensional axions can emerge by integrating higher-dimensional gauge fields over cycles within the compactified space.
+In general, axions originating from four-dimensional models can be categorically designated as ``type I axions.$"$ Additionally, ``type II axions,$"$ which encompass numerous axion-like particles (ALPs) as well as the QCD axion, can arise from higher-dimensional gauge fields \cite{Witten:1984dg, Green:1984sg, Choi:2003wr}.
+In the context of string theory \cite{Svrcek:2006yi, Conlon:2006tq}, lower-dimensional axions can emerge by integrating higher-dimensional gauge fields over cycles within the compactified space.
 The resultant axion decay constant is dictated by the internal geometry of the compactification, often referred to as the model-dependent axion.
-Furthermore, there exists the model-independent axion, which is unaffected by the structure of the internal manifold.
-See also $\rm e.g.$ refs.~\cite{Reece:2024wrn, Choi:2024ome} for recent discussion on axions in the extra dimension.
+Furthermore, there exists the model-independent axion, which remains steadfastly unaffected by the structure of the internal manifold.
+See also $\rm e.g.$ refs.~\cite{Reece:2024wrn, Choi:2024ome} for recent discussions on axions in extra dimensions.